GregoryTomy/hospital-llmops/README.md

-# Hospital Chatbot - LLMOps with Langchain and Neo4J
+# Hospital Chatbot - LLMOps with LangChain and Neo4J

 [In Progress] Building a RAG chatbot in LangChain that uses Neo4j to retrieve data from multiple documents.